Madness4000/madhuri.github.io/index.markdown

 ---

 <!-- Add a profile image.
 Use the site-root path for the image. -->
-Welcome to my page, I am currently pursuing a PhD in Computer Science, advised by Dr. Mark Riedl at the Georgia Institute of Technology.
+Welcome to my page, I am pursuing a PhD in Computer Science, advised by Dr. Mark Riedl at the Georgia Institute of Technology.

 <!-- ![Madhuri](/assets/madhuriimage.jpg){:alt="Madhuri"} -->
 <img src="./assets/madhuriimage.jpg" class="center">